Coops

 Automatic Stop

 If anything obstructs the door while closing, the motor automatically stops the door so no animals will get hurt in case of a trapped chicken.
-Depending on the Run Chicken model you have, the door will eighter stay in the half-closed position and stay that way until you manually reopen it, or it will reopen and close again after a few seconds.
+After the emergency stop, the Run-Chicken door will reopen and close again after a few seconds.

 Alkaline Battery Power Supply

-The T50 door comes with two quality (Duracell or Panasonic) AA batteries.
+Run-Chicken provides two quality (Duracell or Panasonic) AA batteries with your T50 purchase.
 According to the manufacturer, the batteries should last one year.
-If that is true (we’ll keep you posted), the Run Chicken door lasts longer with fewer batteries than other big brands.
+Run-Chicken doors last longer and have fewer batteries than other big brands.

 The inside of the door opener of the run chicken coop door, with two AA alkaline batteries